From Casetext: Smarter Legal Research

 II.

 On the night of June 26, 1987, then nineteen-year-old M.L., fifteen-year-old R.C. and three other individuals attended a party, where M.L. drank alcohol heavily.
 They left the party shortly after midnight to go swimming in a wooded area.
 Upon arrival, M.L. led R.C. into the woods where he sexually assaulted her and then strangled her to death with her bra.
-He left her body and rejoined the rest of the group, telling them R.C. had gone to the bathroom and he could not find her.
+He left her body and rejoined the rest of the group, telling them R.C. had gone to the bathroom and he Could not find her.

 After feigning a search for ten minutes, M.L. drove the other individuals home except for A.M., who had passed out in the car.
-M.L. drove back to the woods, retrieved R.C.'s body and clothing, placed them in the trunk of the car, and continued driving around.
-When A.M. awoke around 7:00 a.m., M.L. pulled the car into a motel parking lot and showed him R.C.'s body in the trunk.
+M.L. drove back to the woods, retrieved R.C.’s body and clothing, placed them in the trunk of the car, and continued driving around.
+When A.M. awoke around 7:00 a.m., M.L. pulled the car into a motel parking lot and showed him R.C.’s body in the trunk.
 The car did not restart, so the two left it and took public transportation back to their respective homes.
 That evening, A.M. reported the murder to law enforcement.
-M.L. hid in the woods for two days until another friend convinced him to turn himself in to the State Police.
+M.L. hid in the woods for two days 446until another friend convinced him to turn himself in to the State Police.

 M.L. was indicted for two counts of murder (capital offense), N.J.S.A.
 2C:11-3(a)(1) and (2) (counts one and two); first-degree murder, N.J.S.A.
 2C:11-3(a)(3) (count three); two counts of first-degree aggravated sexual assault, N.J.S.A.
 2C:14-2(a)(3) and (6) (counts four and five); third-degree hindering apprehension, N.J.S.A.
 2C:29-3(b)(1) (count six); and fourth-degree endangering the welfare of a child, N.J.S.A.
 2C:24-4(a) (count seven).
 On March 22, 1989, a jury found M.L. guilty of all counts.